Sushmita-Ghosh/Sushmita-Ghosh/README.md

-# About Me
+# ✨ About Me
-- 👋 Hi, I’m @Sushmita-Ghosh
+- 👋 Hi, I’m @Sushmita - A Frontend Developer based out of Canada
-- 👀 I’m interested in Web Development and Front End Developement
+- 👀 I’m interested in Web Development and Front End development
 - 🌱 I’m currently learning MERN stack development
 - 💞️ I’m looking to collaborate on any React JS projects
-- 📫 How to reach me [@LinkedIn](https://www.linkedin.com/in/sushmita-ghosh-b35a31168/)

 <!---
 Sushmita-Ghosh/Sushmita-Ghosh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.